flask.md

 Make these are run from the project's directory, not within the flaskr directory.

 A Flask app is an instance of the Flask class.
-However, instead of using just one, global Flask object, a Flask app is best implemented by defining a function (e.g. create_app()
+However, instead of using just one, global Flask object, a Flask app is best implemented by defining a function (e.g. create_app()) that creates and returns an instance of the Flask class whenever called.
+This function is often referred to as the "Application Factory."
+See the for further details.

 Using a python virtual environment in a project is a way to ensure all of project's dependencies (e.g. python version, python packages, etc.) "accompany" it and are met wherever it happens to be run.